 B.S. in Elementary Education, Eastern Illinois University; M.A. in Education, Ball State University; Ph.D. in Early Childhood Education, Walden University

-Dr. Owen joined the Grace faculty in 2001 after 17 years teaching elementary education in the public school system.
-In 2010 she was appointed Dean of the School of Education, but continues to teach all levels of education students.
-She was recognized for her hands-on, practical, applied, and innovative teaching with Grace College's Alva J. McClain Excellence in Teaching award in 2004.
-Dr. Owen is actively involved in her community by participating in local scholarship committees.
+Laurinda Owen joined the Grace faculty in 2001 after 17 years of teaching elementary education in the public school system.
+In 2010, she was appointed dean of the School of Education, but continues to teach all levels of Education students.
+She was recognized for her hands-on, practical, applied and innovative teaching with Grace College's Alva J. McClain Excellence in Teaching award in 2004.
+Owen is actively involved in her community by participating in local scholarship committees.
 Her family attends Warsaw Community Church, where she is a storyteller for the 4-year old room, serves on the Thread Team, and volunteers as a barista in the coffee shop.
-Dr. Owen lives in Winona Lake with her husband, Randy.
-They have four children -- two who have already graduated from Grace.
+Laurinda lives in Winona Lake with her husband, Randy.
+They have four children—two of whom have already graduated from Grace.

 Some of the positions you can obtain: